 This article suggests answers for the most common questions asked during a teacher’s interview.

-You have to speak clearly about your teaching beliefs.
+- Speak clearly about your teaching beliefs.

 Sample Teacher Interview Questions and Answers